econnet/econ/do.rst

 `retained earings`_ per default becomes `liable capital`_. unless distributed according tributes.
-The owners can then re-invested it as `bonds`.
+The owners can then re-invest it as `bonds`.

 The interest on loans varies (bonds, profit advances), but is at least as high as inflation of the outside economy.